jurijsk/traffic-source-go-getter/README.md

 `default:` none

-If you need to extract and custom query string params from URL. pass and ocject where each property is query string &param and value is a name of the property in `trafficSource` object.
+If you need to extract and custom query string params from URL, pass and object where each property is query string &param and value is a name of the property in `trafficSource` object.
 E.g. when `{'q': 'search_query'}` and `&q` is present the call to `getter.getTrackingSource with result:
 ```
 {